machix/CapstoneProject/FinalTechnicalReport.md

 FIGURE 5.
 FEATURE RESULTS

 This was my first large project using Go as the development language.
+The current service implementation does not take advantage of concurrent programming, but it is planned to add this to the service in future development.
 Learning best practices for the language was time consuming, but a valuable learning process.
 This had a small impact on my productivity.
 Working to make a user-friendly interface within the React application took longer than anticipated.
 Demonstrating a working project at the end of our development process was necessary, but in the future I would research more time-efficient ways to build a user interface to demonstrate the service functionality.

 The algorithm that is used in the geofence package is the recursive hash filling algorithm discussed in the background section.
 This algorithm works best for queries of a large number of points in a polygon.
 As the number of polygons increases, this algorithm will be faster than the ray casting algorithm, but will not scale as well as others discussed in the background section of this report.
 I was able to begin coding the QuadTree data structure, but didn’t have time to finish the data structure or an algorithm to utilize the tree.